VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

     vcfg --rabbitmq shovel [optional path to rabbitmq_shovel_config.yml]

-This setups up a shovel that forwards messages (either PubSub or RPC) from local exchange to remote exchange.
+This setups up a shovel that forwards messages (either PubSub or RPC) from a local exchange to a remote exchange.

 Multi-Platform PubSub With Shovel